dionis36/plaqode-platform/CI_CD_GUIDELINE.md

 ### 💓 Uptime: BetterStack / UptimeRobot
 1. Set up a monitor for `https://api.plaqode.com/health`.
 2.  **Benefit**: Get alerted if your API goes down completely.

----

-## 4. Recommendation Note
-**Why this approach works**: Next.js and Node.js are standard technologies.
-Platforms like Vercel and Railway have spent years optimizing their "Native" build pipelines to support them out of the box.
-**When to switch**: Only enable Docker if you encounter "It works on my machine but not on the server" issues specifically related to system libraries (like Image Processing libraries `sharp` or `canvas`), as Docker guarantees the OS files are identical.
-For now, Native Builds are faster to maintain.